Medvedev91/timeto.me/README.md

 You must set a timer for each activity, like eating, working, reading, etc.

 **There is NO "stop" option!
-Once you complete one activity, you must set the timer for the next one, even if it is a "sleeping" activity.**
+Once you complete one activity, you must set the timer for the next one, even if it is a " sleeping" activity.**

 In other words, to finish the current activity, you have to start the next one.